 - They just wanted to trap Him.

-- The brought a woman whom they claim they “caught” in the act of adultery.
+- They brought a woman whom they claim they “caught” in the act of adultery.

-- They only brought to woman to be tried and punished.
+- They only brought the woman to be tried and punished.

 - They did not bring the man.